ricardoom/dominotrono/content/_index.md

 * learning and reading
 * in the end discipline is key

-much to do. with time running out
+much to do. with time running out.